teiniker/teiniker-lectures-embedded-softwaredesign/solid-principles/README.md

 ## Single-Responsibility Principle (SRP)

 > A class should have **only one reason to change**.

+In simpler terms, each class should be focused on doing **one thing** well, so that if that "one thing" changes, only the corresponding class is affected.

 When the requirements change, that change will be manifest through a change in responsibility amongst the classes.